slowstarter80/slowstarter80.github.io/_wiki/vim_command.md

     {:.mbtablestyle}

 <br />
-* system's clipboard 사용하기
+* How to use system's clipboard
   * \"* and "+ registers are for the system's clipboard
       * ex) "+yy, "+3yy, "+p, "*p
   * [http://vim.wikia.com/wiki/Copy,_cut_and_paste](http://vim.wikia.com/wiki/Copy,_cut_and_paste)

 <br />
-* vim registers 사용하기
+* How to use vim registers
   * ex) "ayy, "ap, :reg

 <br />